Perth man dies of virus as new cases found

 An elderly Perth man has become the first person in Australia to die from the coronavirus, while four people who recently returned from Iran have been confirmed as the latest to test positive for the disease.

-James Kwan, 78, and his wife Theresa, 79, had been flown to Perth from the quarantine facility at Howard Springs near Darwin more than a week ago after being evacuated from the Diamond Princess cruise ship in Japan after an onboard outbreak of the deadly infection.
-The couple’s son and daughter in law were also on the cruise.
+The 78-year-old man and his wife had been flown to Perth from the quarantine facility at Howard Springs near Darwin after earlier being evacuated from the Diamond Princess cruise ship which had docked in Japan after an outbreak.

-He “passed away peacefully knowing his family loved him”, his wife said in a statement, at Perth’s Sir Charles Gairdner Hospital in the early hours of Sunday morning.
+He “passed away peacefully knowing his family loved him” at Perth’s Sir Charles Gairdner Hospital in the early hours of Sunday morning.

-Federal Health Minister Greg Hunt said the Morrison government has a national coronavirus plan with health authorities anticipating more cases.
+Federal Health Minister Greg Hunt said the Morrison government had a national coronavirus plan with health authorities anticipating more cases.

 “With the international spread of this virus, it is almost inevitable that we will see more cases of COVID-19 in Australia in coming weeks,” he said in a statement on Sunday.